-Students must adhere to the policies of the State Board of Higher Education, University, SMHS, the healthcare program, and the clinical sites.
+Students must adhere to the policies of the State Board of Higher Education, the University, the School of Medicine and Health Sciences, the health profession program, and the clinical/practicum/fieldwork sites.
 This includes matters ranging from professional dress and behavior to attending the program's academic schedule which may differ from the University's academic calendar and be subject to change at any time.